armijnhemel/devicecode/doc/future_work.md

 and press releases to get an indication of when devices were released or supported.
 Add this information as an overlay.

-## Add informationf rom firmware analysis
+## Add information from firmware analysis

 A lot of information can be extracted from doing a proper firmware analysis.